 Wondering if you can still vote in person if you have already requested a mail-in ballot?
 If you bring your ballot & both envelopes, the Judge of Elections will void your MIB and you will be allowed to vote using the machine at your polling place.
 If you do not have your MIB with both envelopes, you can still vote in person using a provisional ballot.
 These ballots will be reviewed by the Board of Elections within a week of Election Day.
 If your MIB had not been returned by you and there are no other issues prohibiting you from voting, your provisional ballot will be counted.

 Confused about voting in a primary election?
 Pennsylvania is a closed primary state.
-This means that voters must be officially affiliated with a party in order to vote in that party’s primary.
-This largely affects Independent voters, and those registered as unaffiliated or “other”.
+This means that voters must be registered with one of the 2 major parties (Democratic or Republican).

 More questions?
 Comprehensive, up-to-date information about voting in Pennsylvania can be found on the state’s website votespa.com or you can contact the Bucks County Board of Elections at 215-348-6154.